 Qualified research expenditures include in-house expenses for taxable wages paid to a full-time permanent employee or "contractual employee," as defined in the Act, for performing qualified services.
 Qualified research must satisfy all of the following tests in order to qualify:

 Income tax credit for research and development earned by targeted businesses may be sold.
-The business must make application to AEDC for the sale of credits earned under this section.
+The business must make an application to AEDC for the sale of credits earned under this section.
 Upon application and approval by AEDC, the business may sell earned income tax credits.